Top Causes of Dry Skin

-Dry skin on the face and hands is actually quite common and it is important to take care of it since your skin is your body’s major protection.
-If you allow your skin to get dried and also broken down, you may be putting yourself at risk for all kinds of issues.
+Dry skin on the face and hands is quite common.
+It is important to take care of it since your skin is your body’s major protection.
+If you allow your skin to get dried and broken down, you may be putting yourself at risk for all kinds of issues.

-More often than not a dry face is actually not an indication of an underlying disease, more often is the result of habits such as using harsh soaps or detergents, a sensitivity to certain fabrics and also long and hot showers which remove the top layer of the skin exposing it to the elements.
+More often than not, a dry face is not an indication of an underlying disease but the result of habits such as using harsh soaps or detergents, a sensitivity to certain fabrics, and long and hot showers which remove the top layer of the skin exposing it to the elements.

-Well-balanced skin is actually crusted in a thin and delicate coating of organic materials, such as natural oils and skin cells locking the moisture beneath them and allowing the face to stay supple and hydrated.
+Well-balanced skin is covered in a thin and delicate coating of organic materials, such as natural oils and skin cells locking the moisture beneath them, and allowing the face to stay supple and hydrated.

 Yes!
 You can be too clean!
-What triggers dry skin, is when you remove these greasy oils and protective covering, leaving your skin vulnerable.
-Much less frequently, the cause is actually the inside such as a health and wellness problem or even hereditary.
+What triggers dry skin is when you remove these oils and protective covering, leaving your skin vulnerable.
+Much less frequently, the cause is internal, such as a health and wellness problem or even hereditary issues.

-If neglected, dry skin can easily often cause more serious problems for example dermatitis – irritation and puffiness.
-Since many of the causes are from external factors this makes treatment quite easy.
+If neglected, dry skin can easily often cause more serious problems like dermatitis, irritation, and puffiness.
+Since many of the causes are from external factors, this makes treatment quite easy.

 In the summertime, dry skin can be caused by spending a lot of time in chlorinated swimming pools.
-Also in the heat, we have a tendency to use a stronger antiperspirant and also a harsher antibacterial hand soap.
+When exposed to heat, we tend to use a stronger antiperspirant and a harsher antibacterial hand soap.
 These are typically the most harmful.

-Dry air is actually possibly one of the leading causes for of dry skin, primarily in the course of the winter months when the humidity has been stripped from it pulling the moisture right out of the skin.
+Dry air is possibly one of the leading causes of dry skin, primarily in the course of the winter months when the humidity has been stripped from it, pulling the moisture right out of the skin.

-Even though the cooler extreme climates takes its toll on your face and making your skin dry, one of the biggest issues in the winter is what happens indoors.
-The dry heat energy that we use to warm up our homes and offices, removes humidity from the air affecting our skin.
+Even though the cooler extreme climates take its toll on your face and making your skin dry, one of the biggest issues in the winter is what happens indoors.
+The dry heat energy that we use to warm up our homes and offices removes humidity from the air affecting our skin.

-So much of what we do actually promote dry skin.
+Much of what we do promote dry skin.
 Until we become aware of what we are doing and just how harmful it is for us, our efforts to combat dry skin will be fruitless.

-I am not saying stay out of the sun, the sun affects our mood and makes us happier in general.
-Remembering to wear sunscreen is key, but overall limiting exposure to the sun’s heat and other types of heat as also something to bear in mind.
-When taking a long summer walk, wear a hat, for example.
-It is not just the heat that can affect the delicate balance of the skin but also the exposure to the ice cold.
-Wear a scarf and cover the face and neck with as much of it as possible.
+I am not saying stay out of the sun as it affects our mood and makes us happier in general.
+Remembering to wear sunscreen is the key, but overall limiting exposure to the sun’s heat and other types of heat is also something to bear in mind.
+When taking a long summer walk, wear a hat.
+It is not just the heat that can affect the delicate balance of the skin but also the exposure to the ice-cold.
+Wear a scarf and cover the face and neck with it.

 Coffee is a great get-up-and-go drink.
-Some people struggle without it first thing in the morning.
-However too much coffee can dehydrate you because caffeine is a diuretic which means it removes water from the blood.
+Some people struggle without it in the morning.
+However, too much coffee can dehydrate you because caffeine being a diuretic, removes water from the blood.
 The same applies to tea and alcohol.
 Opt for drinks with minimal caffeine.
 One way to prevent yourself from becoming overly dehydrated is to drink an additional glass of water for every caffeinated or alcoholic drink.